 These pro-Russia militants maintain intimate ties to the Australia First Party (AFP).
 For example, Boikov uses an Australia First flag as the backdrop for his YouTube videos.
 The AFP is racist, anti-immigrant, hyper-nationalist, and thankfully, viewed with derision by the vast majority of Australians.

-Members of the Australian Cossacks are fanatical supporters of Russian autocrat Vladimir Putin.
-They tirelessly promote his expansionist foreign policies while vehemently denouncing Putin’s more moderate political opponents like Aleksei Navalny.
+Members of the Australian Cossacks are fanatical supporters of Vladimir Putin.
+They tirelessly promote his invasion of Ukraine while vehemently denouncing Putin’s more moderate political opponents like Aleksei Navalny.

 Could the Angry Photographer be a Russian asset?
 That seems highly dubious.
 No competent intelligence officer would consider Ken Wheeler stable or trustworthy enough for that kind of role.